 Check Disk Quota and Usage

-The following commands will allow you to monitor the amount of disk space you are using in your home directory on our (or another) submit node and to determine the amount of disk space you have been allotted (your quota).
+The following commands will allow you to monitor the amount of disk space you are using in your home directory on the access point and to determine the amount of disk space you have been allotted (your quota).

 limit of 30 GB (at which point you cannot write more files).